Todd Murtha Todd Murtha

 Studies show that helping others activates the brain’s reward pathways.
 When you volunteer, your body releases feel-good chemicals like dopamine and endorphins, which boost mood and reduce stress.
 That’s part of the reason people talk about a “helper’s high.”

-Researchers at the University of Exeter found that volunteers experience the same sort of emotional boost as people who exercise or take antidepressants — without the prescription.
+Researchers found that volunteers experience the same sort of emotional boost as people who exercise or take antidepressants — without the prescription.

 2. The Health Benefits Are Real